There is a lot to be said for the simple pleasure of a picnic. But it is the simplicity of the picnic where so many get it wrong.

 Streamline Your Kit

-Depending on numbers, a compact picnic kit such as a picnic backpack is great.
-There are some practical and stylish picnic backpacks for two as well as plenty of options if you prefer a 4 person picnic backpack ( we love our Greenfield Collection picnic hamper backpack for two).
+Depending on the numbers, a compact picnic kit such as a picnic backpack is great.
+There are some practical and stylish picnic backpacks for two, as well as plenty of options if you prefer a 4 person picnic backpack.

 Or, even an insulated tote works well.
 Depending on your location, a granny shopping trolley also makes a great picnic bag.